Ronacs/project-template/README.md

-#project-template
+# Project description

-My template for starting a project
+Boiler template for creating a new project.

+# Project template
+ Used myStarterFiles

-#Webpack & Babel
+# Webpack & Babel
-- vanillaStarterFiles
+ Used vanillaStarterFiles

+---